The Boss Baby: Plot

-Tim Templeton, an imaginative 7-year-old boy, relishes his parents' attention and is horrified when a new baby brother arrives.
-Boss Baby, whom he first saw arriving in a taxi, clad in suit and tie, and carrying a briefcase, behaves normally around the adults, crying for attention, food and diapers all day and night.
-However, Tim, quickly growing jealous, sees Baby behaving and talking like an adult whenever his parents are not looking.

-One day, Baby holds a staff meeting with other toddlers and infants, under the guise of a neighborhood play date.
-Tim attempts to record them on a cassette tape, but he is spotted and chased by Baby and his cronies.
-The parents see this as the children playing in the yard.
-When Baby destroys Tim's stuffed lamb, the latter attempts to slingshot him out a window, but his parents stop him and he accidentally slingshots the tape into the street, on which a car smashes it.
-Tim is grounded until he learns to get along with Baby.
+In the 1970s, Tim Templeton, a creative seven-and-a-half-year-old, is taken aback when his new baby brother, Boss Baby, legally named Theodore Lindsey Templeton, arrives.
+Baby wears a suit and tie and acts like a normal baby around parents and adults, but walks and talks like an adult when parents are absent.
+One day, Baby holds a staff meeting with other infants, under the guise of a neighborhood play date.
+Tim attempts to record them on a tape before Baby and his cronies spot and chase him, resulting in it being destroyed.
+With no evidence to support him, Tim is grounded for three weeks for trying to get rid of Baby and is ordered to stay in the house with him until he learns to get along, much to both of their dismay.

-Later, Baby makes Tim suck a special pacifier that allows them to see Baby Corp, where babies come from.
-Most babies go to families, but those unresponsive to tickling are sent to management, where they are given a special baby formula that allows them to think and behave as adults while remaining young forever.
-Baby also explains he's on a special mission to discover why the world's love of babies is being threatened lately by love of puppies, and came to the Templetons as Tim's parents work for Puppy Co.
+Later, Baby reveals the truth as to why he is in his house and where he comes from.
+He and Tim suck a special pacifier that allows them to see Baby Corp, where babies come from.
+Most babies go to families, but those unresponsive to tickling are sent to management, where they are given a special baby formula that allows them to think and behave like adults while remaining young forever.
+Baby explains he is on a special mission to investigate the declining love for babies due to puppies, and came to the Templetons as Tim's parents work for Puppy Co.
 Once his mission is done, he will leave.
-However, the boys overhear Baby's boss threatening to fire him if he fail.
-As that would mean Baby would have to stay with the Templetons and grow up, Tim and Baby agree to work together to prevent this from happening.
+However, the boys hear Baby's boss threatening to fire him if he fails, which would mean Baby would have to stay and grow up with the Templeton family.
+Tim and Baby team up to prevent this.